ricardov-venegas-intl/min-sharp/Notes.md

 # Notes and log

+## 2020-04-05

+* Thinking about the function call convention
+  1. Just replicate C
+  2. The function sugnatures are always the same fn_call_result (RuntimeContext ctx).
+* Should I define the IR code first?
+Should it becode PCode?

+## 2020-04-04

+* Update Runtime Type System Notes

 ## 2020-04-03

 * Update Runtime Type System Notes

 ## 2020-04-02